ChatTheatre/SkotOS-Doc/setup_jitsi.md

 First, "git clone" a copy of [the chat_admin_server repo](https://github.com/ChatTheatre/chat_admin_server).
 Copy config-example.json to config.json in the same directory.
 You're going to need to fill in the config file properly, and you'll need to run the server.

-The Jitsi domain ("meet.jitsi") can stay the same if you use the install instructions for Jitsi with JWT above.
-Otherwise, change it to match your internal Jitsi XMPP domain.
+The Jitsi domain should match your internal Jitsi XMPP domain.
+That can be meet.jitsi for a Docker install, but it's usually based on your Jitsi hostname.
+Look in your prosody config file under /etc/prosody/config.avail on the lines with VirtualHost to check.

-The Jitsi app_id and secret should match the ones in your Jitsi configuration (TODO: add instructions for which files to check for these.)
+The Jitsi app_id and secret should match the ones in your Jitsi configuration (see above for how to check.)

 The "outbound" config is for the Jitsi port of your SkotOS server.
-If you're running chat_admin on the same host as SkotOS, you won't need to change the config from host 127.0.0.1 and port 11091.
-If you're running them on two separate servers, please be very careful of your firewall rules, and change the JSON configuration to the new location.
+If you're running chat_admin_server on the same host as SkotOS, you won't need to change the config from host 127.0.0.1 and port 11091.

 The "inbound" config is if you want to connect to the server for credentials or testing &mdash; SkotOS doesn't need it and won't use it.
 You can remove that section completely, or leave it as-is.
+If you're running chat_admin_server on a different host than SkotOS's DGD server for some reason, please be ***very careful of your firewall rules***, and change the JSON configuration to the new location.
+It's a very bad idea to run chat_admin_server unfirewalled on the open internet.

-Note that if you install a new Jitsi server and want to use it, you'll need to update the JSON configuration file and restart chat_admin_server.
+After you update the JSON configuration file, you should restart chat_admin_server.

 Once you've done all that, you'll need to make sure that chat_admin_server is running.
 It's a Node.js program, so your SkotOS server should already have Node installed.
 To run the server: